-It is that passion and love that clearly shines through in any of her pictures of videos online.
-She is not your garden variety type (read Youtuber) of so called angler who just published video after video of themselves catching some fish in a local pond.
-You know the type, don’t you.
+It is that passion and love that clearly shines through in any of her pictures or videos online.
+She is not your garden variety type (read Youtuber) of so-called anglers who just published video after video of themselves catching some fish in a local pond.
+You know the type, don’t you?

 What Claudia Darga has built up around herself is a meaningful and authentic fishing brand personality.
 The fact that she is female somewhat aids the curiosity around her person, I get that.
 “It’s the female angler!”